nhorro/well_documented_jupyter_testcases/README.md

 This project tries to combine the best of both worlds for a project.
 A simple dockerized service for an RPC integer calculator is provided.
 See [instructions](services/calculator) to build and run.

+**Requirmenents for well documented testcases**

+- Automation.
+- Summary of passing and failing testcases.
+- Clear explanation of what is going on.
+- Reduce effort of setting up an environment and writing additional code when debugging.

 The following methods are compared:

 - [Standard PyTests testcases](./pytest_testcases)